SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 Twilight lowers her hoof.

 Pinkie moves to the next paper, with ‘What Is A Friend?’ written on it.
 “So, what *is* a friend?
-A question that has stumped pony kind for years and years.”
+A question that has stumped ponykind for years and years.”
 Twilight groans in the background.
 “For this super duper proposal, I say a friend is somepony you trust a lot and like being around.
 Friends are the best!
 We all have friends, we all love friends, we all want a lot of friends!”

 Pinkie presents the next page, labeled, ‘Friend of A Friend’. “*Annnnnd*, we all know this phrase?
 It’s a friend of one of your friends!
 Why is that important?
 Well, if you have a friend, you enjoy being around that pony, and if they have a friend, that pony also enjoys being around that pony!
 Sooooo, *you* also would enjoy being around that friend of a friend!
-Then, by transitive property, we proved mathmagically, a friend of a friend is also *your* friend!”
+Then, by the transitive property, we have proven mathmagically, a friend of a friend is also *your* friend!”

 Twilight raises her hoof in vain once more.
 Pinkie moves on.
 Twilight lowers it.